-4) What standards are and how the work with EHR and how to build a standard – how it works together.
+What standards are and how the work with EHR and how to build a standard – how it works together.

+Need real examples of how FHIR is used not conceptually how it could be used.

 Couple of Use Cases and/or User’s stories